determined-ai/determined/docs/release-notes/log-policies.rst

       such as CUDA memory issues.
 For details, visit :ref:`experiment-config-reference` and :ref:`master-config-reference`.

-This options is also configurable at the cluster or resource pool level via task container defaults.
+This option is also configurable at the cluster or resource pool level via task container defaults.